The ADHD Tax Explained: What It Is & Why It Happens

 What makes something memorable?
 Interest, connection, and context.
 And other stuff, probably, but let’s start here.

-Connection: Memory is theoretically based on interconnecting concepts, and our brains are great at that.
+Memory is theoretically based on interconnecting concepts, and our brains are great at that.
 Too great.
 Our thoughts move really fast, and instead of holding one idea, they juggle many interrelated ideas.
 This can manifest as having a bit of info on all sorts of things, but struggling to have intense depth in just one.
 Jack of all Trades, Master of None.
 (This has pros, as well, but I absolutely can’t follow my own thought-connections onto that topic right now, or this’ll be 6000 words long.
-Oh hey, how this impacts essay writing and studying could be interesting- no. NO. STOP)
+Oh, hey, how this impacts essay writing and studying could be interesting- no. NO. STOP)

-Did everyone just think of pausing in checking your emails to make a cup of tea, searching for sugar, realising you need to reorganise the pantry, noticing you’re out of garlic, making a shopping list, wondering if there’s a shopping app that calculates the total… and then it’s two hours later and the tea is cold?
+Did everyone just think of pausing in checking your emails to make a cup of tea, searching for sugar, realising you need to reorganise the pantry, noticing you’re out of garlic, making a shopping list, wondering if there’s a shopping app that calculates the total… and then it’s two hours later, and the tea is cold?
 Yeah.
 It’s that.

 • If you leave the context, you might leave the thought.
-The ‘Walking through a door and forgetting why you came into room’ phenomenon.
+The ‘Walking through a door and forgetting why you came into the room’ phenomenon.
 And if the thought “I need to pay my bills” only exists in the email for that bill, then the moment the email is closed, there’s a problem.

 • New contexts inspire new thoughts.
 That “tea -> pantry -> google” example above is what happens when you enter a space that has its own thoughts (or worse, tasks!) and your brain immediately starts latching on to them.

-You put these things together and you have a supercomputer that is constantly calculating new data and connections, and generating ideas, all based on how interesting and motivating you find them.
+You put these things together, and you have a supercomputer that is constantly calculating new data and connections, and generating ideas, all based on how interesting and motivating you find them.
 The problem is, it’s the boring stuff that makes up a lot of our day-to-day responsibilities.

 Task Paralysis

-The other part to this is Task Paralysis, or Executive Dysfunction.
+The other part of this is Task Paralysis, or Executive Dysfunction.
 It’s that thing where you need to do something and you know you need to do it, but you can’t.
 You don’t know why you can’t, but your brain and body freeze up, you start feeling stressed or anxious or blank, and you either have to stay trapped in a freeze state or do something else.
-Task paralysis sits in a deeper place than your surface thoughts, it’s usually feeling-based.
+Task paralysis sits in a deeper place than your surface thoughts; it’s usually feeling-based.

 It can be triggered by: